dan504512/ut-nlp-final-project/final-paper/paper.md

 # Abstract

 Natural language inference (NLI) models based on pre-trained transformers can achieve high accuracy on benchmarks like SNLI, yet they often exhibit two intertwined failures: overconfident probabilities and brittle behavior on adversarial challenge sets.
 In this work we study two complementary fine-tuning strategies for ELECTRA-small: (1) a calibration-oriented contrastive learning objective that exploits naturally occurring premise-hypothesis bundles in SNLI, and (2) an adversarial robustness-oriented fine-tuning stage that mixes ANLI with SNLI.
-Our contrastive approach adds a margin ranking loss with lexical-overlap-based dynamic weighting on hypothesis pairs that share a premise but have different labels, encouraging the model to express uncertainty on fine-grained lexical and semantic distinctions.
 On SNLI, this contrastive fine-tuning leaves accuracy essentially unchanged (89.53\% $\rightarrow$ 89.58\%) but dramatically improves calibration: Expected Calibration Error drops by 45.7\% (0.066 $\rightarrow$ 0.036), Maximum Calibration Error by 41.6\%, Negative Log-Likelihood by 13.8\%, and the fraction of overconfident predictions (>0.99) from 58.3\% to 32.5\%, with extreme high-confidence errors reduced from 14.5\% to 4.7\% of all errors.
 On ANLI, it yields small but consistent accuracy gains on harder rounds (+0.7 on R2, +1.0 on R3).
 In a complementary setup, we perform a brief adversarial fine-tuning phase on concatenated SNLI+ANLI.
 Relative to a control model trained for an extra epoch on SNLI alone, this adversarial regime improves combined ANLI accuracy by +10.8 absolute points (~34\% relative) while maintaining SNLI accuracy (~89.4\%), demonstrating substantial robustness gains without sacrificing in-domain performance.
 Taken together, our results show that calibration-aware contrastive fine-tuning and ANLI-based adversarial fine-tuning address distinct but synergistic aspects of NLI reliability: the former reshapes confidence distributions with minimal cost, while the latter substantially improves performance on challenging out-of-distribution data.

 ---